RDP to a Remote Windows System

 To begin the remote desktop (RDP) session, click Jump.

 You will be prompted to enter the password for the username you specified earlier.

 Your remote desktop protocol (RDP) session will now begin.
 Begin screen sharing to view the remote desktop.
-You can send the Ctrl-Alt-Del command, capture a screenshot of the remote desktop, and share text clipboard contents.
-You also can share or transfer the RDP session with other logged-in representatives, following the normal rules of your user account settings.
+You can send the Ctrl-Alt-Del command, capture a screenshot of the remote desktop, and share clipboard contents.